 Because of your support, staff members like Danny and Eva spend time building trust with our LGBTQ+ community members and identifying options that are right for them.
 Eventually, Eva helped Mary apply for the housing program and stayed with her through the process.

-Mary moved into her own home this June—just in time for Pride festivities.
-Eva is celebrating with her.
+Mary moved into her own home this June, and Eva is celebrating with her.
 “I’m so glad she never gave up,” Eva says.
 We are, too.

 Thank you for recognizing the bravery it takes to stand confidently in one’s identity and for supporting our work so that all LGBTQ+ community members experiencing homelessness have a place to turn.

-How can you help this Pride?
+How can you help?
 If you know a LGBTQ+ person experiencing homelessness, let them know they are welcome here.
 Also, share resources from our friends at the Youth Empowerment Society (YES) to connect LGBTQ+ youth to additional services.

 * To protect privacy, we have changed her name.